UCaNLabUMB/Testbed_Controller/Documentation/Config_Control_Net.md

   - Select "Install" and wait until the installation completes
 * Open VNC Viewer and select "Use VNC Viewer without signing in"
 * For each RPi Node, enter the node's IP address (e.g., `10.1.1.101`) in the search menu.
   - When connecting for the first time, you be asked to verify and enter the Pi's username/password.
-If you select "Remember Password" on this menu, you will be able to open VNC Viewer in the future and quickly view the RPi nodes's desktop by double clicking on the saved setting.
+If you select "Remember Password" on this menu, you will be able to open VNC Viewer in the future and quickly view the RPi node's desktop by double clicking on the saved setting.

 _Image Coming Soon_